 Stepping on your pant legs?
 Hem tape is a good alternative to shortening pants and skirts with zero sewing.
 You can usually buy it at most drug stores, and it’s both strong and long-lasting.
 With simple instructions on the back, it’s basically fool-proof.
 Here’s how to fix almost all your wardrobe malfunctions on the fly.

 For heavier fabric, you’ll want to swap hem tape for more industrial duct tape.
 It’s especially great for hemming jeans, according to rookiemag.com.
 Turn your jeans inside out, fold the hem over, and then apply two-inch pieces of duct tape to the entire hem.
 “When you place a piece of tape, make sure the end overlaps with the end of the last piece you put down.
 This will help the hem stay secure,” says Rookiemag’s Krista Burton.
-Check out these other genius uses for duct tape.

 If you’re looking for an immediate solution for hemming, bobby pins can be a lifesaver.
 According to the blog Man Repeller, bobby pins are perfect for shortening sleeves, pants, and shirts.
 Just tuck the hem, and fasten as many bobby pins as you need along the edge to keep it in place.
 Here are more creative ways to use bobby pins.